-- 1. Advanced numerous projects providing water quality, water supply, and other water-related benefits that were awarded approximately \$20 million in grant funding in FY 2016-17 and FY 2017-18.
+- 1. Secured approximately \$300 million of new annual funding through a new tax measure for the Safe, Clean Water Program.
+This program will help fund projects and programs that capture and clean rainwater which will increase Los Angeles County's local water supply, improve water quality, and protect public health. - 2.
+Advanced numerous projects providing water quality, water supply, and other water-related benefits that were awarded approximately \$20 million in grant funding in FY 2016-17 and FY 2017-18.
 Applications for approximately \$5 million are pending.
-Eligibility for upcoming Prop 1 Integrated Regional Water Management grant funds was solidified. - 2.
-Completed the Workforce Reinvestment Plan Briefing Report, which includes identifying opportunities and strategies for decreasing external contracting and developing in-house resources.
+Eligibility for upcoming Prop 1 Integrated Regional Water Management grant funds was solidified. - 3.
+Completed the Workforce Reinvestment Plan Briefing Report and continued implementing strategies for decreasing external contracting and developing in-house resources.